LogtalkDotOrg/logtalk3/adapters/NOTES.md

 edit the `core/core.pl` file and change the compiler flag `clean(on)` to `clean(off)` for loading the built-in entities (look into the end of the file for the predicate that loads them).
-There are also some standards compliance issues and parser bugs that trigger errors with some tools and examples.
+There are also some standards compliance issues and parser bugs that may trigger errors with some tools and examples.
 These issues are expected to be solved soon.
 For the best experience, use the latest Tau Prolog git version.

-Trealla ProLog 1.4.0 and later versions
+Trealla ProLog 1.4.7 and later versions
 ---------------------------------------

 	trealla.pl